What is Deferred Rent Under ASC 842?

-In lease accounting, deferred rent happens when the cash rental payment varies from its recognized financial statement and occurs when the tenant is provided free rent in one or more periods.
-Here is everything you need to know about deferred rent ASC 840 rules.
+In lease accounting, deferred rent happens when the cash rental payment varies from its expense recognized on the financial statements and occurs when the tenant is provided free rent in one or more periods, or if there are escalating rent payments.
+Here is everything you need to know about deferred rent under ASC 840 and ASC 842 rules.

 What is the Accounting for Deferred Rent?